 New Hampshire has a long history, so it’s no surprise that a few ghost stories have popped up along the way.
-However, some places in New Hampshire have such an odd, spooky history that they’re widely acknowledged as ghost towns – whole areas where the veil between realms is thin, and it’s said that there is an other worldly presence.
-Visit these 6 ghost towns in New Hampshire at your own risk.
+However, some places in New Hampshire have such an odd, spooky history that they’re widely acknowledged as ghost towns – whole areas where the veil between realms is thin, and it’s said that there is an otherworldly presence.
+Visit these six ghost towns in New Hampshire at your own risk.
 You’ll probably want to go before dark.

 Still wanting to explore New Hampshire’s haunted past?
 This epic road trip will take you to all of the most haunted spots in the state, including a few NH ghost towns.
 Try renting an RV from RVShare to make the drive more comfortable.

 Have you ever visited any of these ghost towns in New Hampshire?
 Share a story or two with a comment!

 More to Explore

 What is the most haunted place in New Hampshire?

 The most haunted place in New Hampshire can be found behind the charming ski town veneer of Henniker.
 Fans of the paranormal will discover eerie tales of a sordid past.
 Widely considered one of the most haunted places in New Hampshire, the Ocean-Born Mary House is a hotbed of ghoulish activity.
 As seafaring folklore goes, an infamous pirate by the name of Don Pedro commandeered a ship in 1720 and discovered a newborn baby on board.
 Don Pedro swore to spare the lives of the passengers if the child was given the name of his mother, Mary Wallace.
 Don Pedro later married “Ocean Born” Mary and took up residence in a mansion overlooking Henniker.
 One day Mary found him murdered and buried his body under a kitchen hearthstone.
 Today, visitors to the property report the spirit of Mary haunts the grounds, protecting it from her husband’s murderers.